glmck13/MobileMessaging/README.md

 ```
 Instructions for configuring the modem can be found on Ubuntu’s [How-to page]( https://ubuntu.com/core/docs/networkmanager/configure-cellular-connections).
 Note that the standard Ubuntu/Debian release already includes ModemManager, so there’s no need to install the snap (in fact, it’s better to use the .deb package vs. the snap since you’ll run into some D-Bus permission issues if you install the snap).
 As I recall mmsd-tng also comes included in the standard distribution, but if that’s not the case, you can simply apt install it as root (again, install the package, not the snap).

+ModemManager will by default assign a higher route metric on the wwan interface so this connection doesn't function as your default route to the Internet.
+This is preferred so as not to burn through all of the data in your mobile data plan.
+MobileManager will also enbale IPv6 on the wwan link.  **Be sure to check**, however, that IPv6 is enabled on your primary route.
+If not, the kernel will route traffic to any IPv6 sites through your mobile interface, rehardless of the metric value.

 The sxmo utilities as well as mmsd-tng run as an ordinary user (not root), so they make use of the D-Bus “session” bus.
 ModemManger, on the other hand, runs as root and resides on the D-Bus “system” bus.
 In order for sxmo to talk to ModemManager, I executed the following as root (I’m sure there are more proper ways for granting privilege, but this was an easy hack!):
 ```
 chmod u+s /usr/bin/mmcli